 Cough is a very common symptom in children, and it has more than one cause.
-Obviously you are referring to a cough that is chronic, in other words either lasts for long periods of time or keeps on coming back.
+Obviously, you are referring to a cough that is chronic, in other words, it either lasts for long periods of time or keeps on coming back.
 This pattern distinguishes it from a cough due to the common cold or flu.
 The other possibility that you mention is asthma.
-Asthma is defined as a condition with repetitive episodes of cough and/or wheeze and/or shortness of breath.
-Among asthmatic children, 5% will have cough as their only symptom.
+Asthma is defined as a condition with repetitive episodes of cough and/or wheezing and/or shortness of breath.
+Among asthmatic children, 5% will have a cough as their only symptom.

 Features of a “Nasal Allergy Cough”:

 - A ” Nasal Allergy Cough” usually worsens when there is a body change in position.
 For example upon lying down or getting up in the morning.
 Once the child is asleep, the cough usually stops.
 An asthmatic cough usually occurs in the middle of the night after a child has fallen asleep.

 - A “Nasal Allergy Cough” can occur with exercise.
 The nasal cough tends to occur at the beginning of the activity whereas an asthmatic cough tends to occur towards the end or after physical activity.

 - A “Nasal Allergy Cough” does not improve with asthma puffers, but may get better with antibiotics.
 In some cases, their nasal secretions become infected resulting in a sinus infection and making the cough worse.
 Antibiotics in this circumstance will make the cough go away or improve but have no effect on asthma.

 How do we diagnose a nasal allergy in children?

 First, we need to be aware that children can suffer from nasal allergies too.
 Specifically, by looking for the features mentioned above and examining a child’s nose, we can usually confirm the presence of a nasal allergy.
 A positive family history of allergies also helps make the diagnosis.

 What is the treatment for nasal allergies?